angel-rs/ztrings/README.md

 `ztrings` is a small opiniated string template library built to enable convenience and flexibility for you string-based needs, features:

-- Terminal string styling using [chalk](https://github.com/chalk/chalk)
+- Strings color styling (node and in the browser)
 - String pluralization using [simplur](https://github.com/broofa/BroofaJS/tree/master/simplur)
 - Prettify strings in source code using [compress-tag](https://github.com/iansan5653/compress-tag)